 Roxanne Schroeder-Arce is a scholar, artist and pedagogue.
-She is assistant professor and teaches theatre education in the Department of Theatre and Dance at The University of Texas at Austin and an affiliate of the Lozano Long Institute of Latin American Studies, the Department of Mexican American and Latina/o Studies and the Center for Women and Gender Studies.
+She is assistant professor and teaches theatre education in the Department of Theatre and Dance at The University of Texas at Austin and an affiliate of the Lozano Long Institute of Latin American Studies, the Center for Mexican American Studies and the Center for Women and Gender Studies.
 She is a Public Voices Fellow with the OpEd Project.
 Schroeder-Arce's research interests include culturally responsive theatre education and Latino/a theatre for and with youth.
 She has published articles in journals such as Youth Theatre Journal, International Journal for Education and the Arts, Theatre Topics and Gestos.

 Schroeder-Arce's bilingual plays Senora Tortuga, Legend of the Poinsettia, Sangre de un Angeland Mariachi Girl are published by Dramatic Publishing and have been produced by various theaters and schools throughout the United States.
 Schroeder-Arce also taught high school in Texas for several years and served as artistic director of Teatro Humanidad in Austin.
 In addition to her playwriting, she is also a director and performer.